lonsbio/bpipe-docs-test/docs/Commands/Commands.md

 #### Description

 Stop the current job (if any) that is currently running in the local folder.
-Any inputs not finished being created by the currently executing pipeline stage(s) will be cleaned up and moved to the [[Trash|Trash Folder]].---
+Any inputs not finished being created by the currently executing pipeline stage(s) will be cleaned up and moved to the [[Trash|Trash Folder]].

+---
 ## test

 #### Synopsis